 This is my favourite non-luxury budget brand for soaps, with the Radox Moisturising & Antibacterial Handwash being my favourite.

 It has a blend of chamomile and jojoba oil.
 Chamomile is great for sensitive skin and it also balances sebum production.
 It helps fight infections is really good for dry itchy skin.

-It smells very good and clean, like you would expect a standard anti-bacterial soap to smell.
+It smells good and clean, like you would expect a standard anti-bacterial soap to smell.
 It’s pretty soft on the skin and it also has a lovely velvety feel to it.
 I think it’s more gentle than other drugstore soaps.

-They claim it removes 99.9% of bacteria so if that’s what you look for in a soap then this is the one for you:)
+They claim it removes 99.9% of bacteria so if that’s what you look for in soap then this is the one for you:)

 I always think of this soap as a good all-rounder for soaps.
 It smells good, feels good, removes bacteria, leaves you feeling clean and it is a reasonable price.

-However, for a little less quality and a lot less money you can get pretty good hand soaps.
+However, for a little less quality and a lot less money, you can get pretty good hand soaps.
 For me, every so often I treat myself to Molton Brown products mainly because their fragrance is divine and they leave my hands the most moisturised!

-However, on a day to day basis I usually use Baylis & Harding or Radox which are great alternatives.
+However, on a day-to-day basis, I usually use Baylis & Harding or Radox which are great alternatives.

 If the cost isn’t an issue for you then go with Molton Brown!
 If you don’t want to spend £18 on every soap then I would recommend buying it for special occasions.

 Molton Brown makes you feel pampered and special which is something that everyone needs to feel from time to time:)